Gijduvon: History

-One of the three madrasahs built by Ulugh Beg is in Gʻijduvon (the others are in Samarkand and Bukhara).
-The tomb and memorial of a prominent Central Asian philosopher Abduholik Gijduvoni is also located in Gʻijduvon.
+One of the three madrasahs built by Ulugh Beg is in Gʻijduvon (the others are in Samarkand and Bukhara), which still stands.
+The tomb and memorial of the prominent Central Asian philosopher Abduholik Gijduvoni is also located in Gʻijduvon.

-Historically, Gʻijduvon is used to be an educational, religious, and cultural center for Gʻijduvon and the region.
-However, starting from the 1930s the population became increasingly secular and today the religion plays a very minor role in everyday life.
+Historically, Gʻijduvon is used to be an educational, religious, and cultural center for the region.
+However, starting from the 1930s the population became increasingly secular and today Islam plays a very minor role in everyday life.
 Modern Gʻijduvon is a commercial center for not only Gʻijduvon district but also for neighboring areas.